The Change Management Process: 11 Key Steps to Effective Implementation

 Jump to section

-Here are just a few ways implementing a change management strategy in the workplace can help you meet your goals:
+Here are just a few ways implementing organizational change in the workplace can help you meet your goals:

 • Increase employee engagement and decrease frustration with changes to your operations and technology